 Last year, the adorable ducklings appeared on Super Bowl Sunday morning attired in "Gronkling" t-shirts made by a Boston shirtmaker to honor Patriots tight end Rob Gronkowski.

-Sightings of other appropriately dressed Boston statues usually start to be reported throughout the day.
+Sightings of other appropriately dressed Boston statues usually start to be reported on Twitter and Instagram throughout Super Bowl day.

 Another likely candidate in the Public Garden, near the Arlington Street entrance, is the George Washington on horseback statue.